CenturyLinkCloud/PublicKB/Support/rhel-epel-ca-certificates.md

 > Trying other mirror.

-To correct the error, you have to update 'ca-certificates' with the 'epel' repo disabled:
+To correct the error, you can try to update 'ca-certificates' with the 'epel' repo disabled:

 ```sh
 yum --disablerepo=epel update ca-certificates